pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

   the declarative desired state configured in your GitOps repository.
 - The registry-credentials secret referred by the Tanzu Build Service is added to `tap-install.yaml` and exported to all namespaces.
-If you don’t want to export this secret to all namespaces for any reason, you will have to go through an additional step to create this secret in the namespace.
+If you don’t want to export this secret to all namespaces for any reason, you must complete an additional step to create this secret in the namespace.

 Use the following snippet as a reference for the [`desired-namespaces` ConfigMap](about.hbs.md#desired-ns-configmap) that you can put on your Git repository.